bdolan55/CI_PP2_rock_paper_scissors/README.md

 #### Returning User
 5. As a returning user, I want a reminder on the game rules.
+    * Similar to the first time the user has visited, The user will be met with a popupbox displaying the rules and what hand gesture win against other hand gestures.
 6. As a returning user, I want to enjoy the game like the first time I visited ther site.
+    * Rock paper scissors is fun and easy game to play.
+The website encourages playing with its
+     User frindly experince and is for people of all ability and ages.The user will be able to navigate the game easily and understand the interface and allow the player to enjoy the game.

 #### Site Owner
 7. As the site owner, Provide clear details on how to play the game.